 Whatever that means.

-Comment Policy: I’m saddened that I even have to say this, as I have had the BEST readers for the last six years.
-But if you choose to comment, please be respectful and remain positive.
+Comment Policy: If you choose to comment, please be respectful and remain positive.
 You can disagree with me, but you can do so in a constructive way.
 I might actually learn something from you if you address me with respect.
 If you are rude, mean or disrespectful to me or to another commenter, I will delete your comment.
 There are millions of blogs that welcome profane, negative and otherwise life-sucking arguments in the comment section.
 This is not one of them.
 Thank you.

 I address many of the issues raised in the comments in my follow up post: More on Mean Kids.
 I have also tried to respond to as many of the comments as possible.
 If you want to see how much this issue resonates with other parents, it’s worth your time to browse the comments.